mnot/I-D/rfc5988bis/draft.md

 is a URI {{RFC3986}} that uniquely identifies the relation type.
 Although the URI can point to a resource that contains a definition of the semantics of the relation type, clients SHOULD NOT automatically access that resource to avoid overburdening its server.

+The URI used for an extension relation type SHOULD be under the control of the person or party defining it, or be delegated to them.
+These URIs also SHOULD NOT use the base URI defined by an application for registered relation types (as per {{registered}}).

 When extension relation types are compared, they MUST be compared as strings (after converting to URIs if serialised in a different format, such as a XML QNames {{W3C.REC-xml-names-20091208}}) in a